cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/_index.md

 (like color, occluded, outside, etc).
 At the same time a skeleton point can exist only within the parent skeleton.

 Any skeleton elements can be hidden (by marking them `outside`) if necessary (for example if a part is out of a frame).
+Currently there are two formats which support exporting skeletons: CVAT & COCO.